tardate/LittleArduinoProjects/playground/VoltageSelfMeasurement/README.md

 ## Notes

-One of the issues with analgue measurements on the arduino is that typically we assume an accurate 5V reference.
+One of the issues with analogue measurements on the Arduino is that typically we assume an accurate 5V reference.
 When that is not actually true, all the readings are off.

 In the past I've typically measured the actual rail voltage and scripted with a corresponding "fudge factor".